List of Roman governors of Syria

 This is a list of governors of the Roman province of Syria.
-From 27 BC, the province was governed by an imperial legate of praetorian rank.
-The province was merged with Roman Judaea in 135 AD to form Syria Palaestina until 193 AD when it was divided into Syria Coele and Syria Phoenicia.
+From 27 BC, the province was governed by an imperial legate of consular rank.
+The province was divided in AD 193 into Syria Coele and Syria Phoenicia.
 In c.
 415 AD, Syria Coele was divided into Syria Prima and Syria Secunda.
 During the reign of Theodosius I (379 – 395), Syria Phoenicia was divided into Phoenicia Maritima and Phoenicia Libanensis.